comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 And then I find a library [SRM](https://cuarzosoftware.github.io/SRM/index.html) which is a thin wrapper of KMS/DRM allow you quickly start OpenGL(ES) drawing.
 This time I use QRcode to display timestamp information on screen, so automatic post-processing can be applied.
-Similar to the text painting, the painting also arrange QrCode on different area of screen and stay for a while, with this trick, even monitor is flushing at 165 HZ, one QRCode can stay for more than 1/165 second, the more you arrange, the longer it stay, so even 30 FPS camera can also have enough time to capture stable image.
+Similar to the text painting, the painting also arrange QrCode at different area of screen and stay for a while, with this trick, even monitor is flushing at 165 HZ, one QRCode can stay for more than 1/165 second, the more you arrange, the longer it stay, 30 FPS camera can also have enough time to capture stable image.
 Without this, a QRCode may already show on screen and then disappeared without camera notice.
-DRM/KMS also provides notify callback when flip is finished, allow us to record the timing information.
+DRM/KMS also provides notify callback when flip is finished, allow us to record accurate timing information.

 for KMS/DRM opengl painting (with SRM), it works like this way:

-* you receive page flipped notification, knows that previous frame buffer already being flipped, record timing information.
+* you receive page flipped notification, knows that previous frame buffer already being flipped, record timing information there.
-* paintGL callback will only trigger once before next frame flip, so you can draw anything for next frame, then using srmConnectorRepaint. such frame buffer will be used for next flip
+* paintGL callback will only trigger exactly once before next frame flip, you can draw anything for next frame,  then using srmConnectorRepaint to swap it, it will be used for next available flip
-* since there's no way to measure the time spend on page flip itself (after we sending flip to kernel, up to the monitor start sending photon for that contents). the best we can do is to use the page flipped (of previous time) timestamp, and assume time that contents start displaying on monitor shouldn't be later than next flip (I don't have super long DP/HDMI cable, neither my monitor support image enhancing).
+* since there's still no way to measure the time spend on page flip itself (after we sending flip to kernel, up to the monitor start sending photon for that contents).
+The best we can do is to use the page flipped (of previous time) timestamp, and assume time that contents start displaying on monitor shouldn't be too late(actually this doesn't matter too much, as we can see later, our measure is a closed loop by an unique clock source so that part of time also being considered).

-By recording these timing, I got following plot:
+I start with SRM examples, to recroding the pageFlipped timing, got this plot:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/page-flipped-timing.png)